 Jointly Commissioned Services

 Carers are supported by a variety of joint health and social care funded commissioned support services.
 According to the 2015/16 Surrey Carers Commissioning Group report (28) 28,243 carers were supported through jointly funded services.
-However, the report also noted that ‘this figure includes carers receiving all forms of support (eg newsletters as well as direct support) and is likely to include carers counted more than once (eg if they’re supported by more than one scheme/organisation)’.
+However, the report also noted that ‘this figure includes carers receiving all forms of support (for example newsletters as well as direct support) and is likely to include carers counted more than once (for example if they’re supported by more than one scheme/organisation)’.

 The report also showed that during 2015/16 these services helped 1,545 carers who were primarily supporting a person with mental health problems, and 2,592 were carers of people with dementia.